nextgenusfs/funannotate/README.md

 # download bash wrapper script (optional)
 $ wget -O funannotate-docker https://raw.githubusercontent.com/nextgenusfs/funannotate/master/funannotate-docker

+# might need to make this executable on your system
+$ chmod +x /path/to/funannotate-docker

-# now you can run this script as if it were the funannotate executable script
+# assuming it is in your PATH, now you can run this script as if it were the funannotate executable script
 $ funannotate-docker test -t predict --cpus 12
 ```